 Here is Augustus’ entry on page 82.

-I wanted to know more about Augustus Blanton and about my other soldier-ancestors, but I had to get over that “being sad for someone who died tragically and who wouldn’t still be alive, today, anyway” feeling.
+I wanted to know more about Augustus Blanton and about my other soldier-ancestors, but I had to get over that “being sad for someone who died tragically even though he wouldn’t still be alive, today, anyway” feeling.
 Do you know what I mean?

 I went home from the archives that very night and entered the name John W. Dyson.
 (I was trying to create a distinction between two cousins that had the same name.)
 Here is what the site looks like.
 It is extremely easy to use.
 Enter a search term and date parameters, then hit enter.
 (Dates must be between April 1789 and December 1922.)